mdn/content/files/en-us/web/javascript/guide/text_formatting/index.md

 #### Unicode code point escapes

-New in ECMAScript 2015.
 With Unicode code point escapes, any character can be escaped using hexadecimal numbers so that it is possible to use Unicode code points up to `0x10FFFF`.
 With simple Unicode escapes it is often necessary to write the surrogate halves separately to achieve the same result.

 See also {{jsxref("String.fromCodePoint()")}} or {{jsxref("String.prototype.codePointAt()")}}.